Mansarde/ait-extras/README.md

 ### Will this mod be ported to forge or neoforge?

-- No, even though AiT had a forge version, this mod will be exclusively for fabric.
-Why, AiT's forge version is no longer supported and i dont feel like porting the mod everytime.
+- No, even though AiT has a forge version, this mod will be exclusively for fabric.
+I don't feel like porting the mod every time and have 0 idea how.

 ### How do i get access to betas?